karsti11/caffe_bar_sales_analysis/README.md

 In this project sales analysis and forecast has been done with real data of caffe bar closed in November 2020.
 Simple Streamlit app demonstrates a way in which sales forecast can be automated in caffe bar for proper replenishment.
+Machine learning model served in the background is Catboost.
 App can be run by two commands:
 - change directory: "cd src/streamlit_app/"
 - run application: "streamlit run prediction_app.py"